NossaGTS/weather/README.md

 ## How to Use
 1. You must apply for an api key at https://openweathermap.org/api by signing up for an account.
 2. Once you have an API key.
-Update the .env file in this repository directory.
+Update the .env file in this repository.
 3. The .env file should follow the following format
      ```
      API_KEY=xxxx - api key received from openweathermap